Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Noise Analysis

 and

+are the probabilities of an $X$ or $Z$ error having occurred by time $t$.
 It is worth noting that the noise channels $\mathcal{E}_Z $ and $ \mathcal{E}_X$ commute.
 We are therefore able treat the two channels separately.
 To simplify our analysis, we also frequently make the assumption that $p_X(t)$ and $p_Z(t)$ are small.